eszabo12/CSCI499_NaturalLanguageforInteractiveAI/hw2/REPORT.md

  - I chose a batch size of 256 and dropped the last samples that didn't fit in the last batch- the program crashed when I didn't do this.
 256 was an arbitrary power of two
  - I set the context window to 1, i.e. 1 word on either side of the target word
 ### In vitro
-The performance was measured by accuracy. this is a direct measure of the proportion of times the model produced the target word which fits within the context.
+ - The performance was measured by accuracy. this is a direct measure of the proportion of times the model produced the target word which fits within the context.
+ - I got an accuracy score of 0.272372... in vitro for the task. this metric seems pretty high, but can be explained by the fact that my training set is very large and the model learned the features of the train set well by the time this was assessed.
 ### In vivo
 Evaluating downstream performance on analogy task over 1309 analogies...
 ...Total performance across all 1309 analogies: 0.0008 (Exact); 0.0051 (MRR); 198 (MR)